Choose a sport and search by location or venue

 With its increased popularity in the last 10 years, there are now plenty of padel tennis courts in London to choose from.
 Here are some of the best:

-Will to Win Hyde Park is a great place to play padel tennis in London.
-The sport is played on sand-based astroturf, and padel bats can be hired from reception on an hourly basis so there’s no need to bring your own.
-The central location makes it very easy to access and the venue is very welcoming to first-time padel players.
-The facility even runs drop-in sessions for beginners with a qualified coach.
+Park Sports Hyde Park is a great place to play Padel Tennis in London.
+The sport is played on sand-based AstroTurf and the venue has one floodlit outdoor Padel court available to book up to 7 days in advance on a 'pay & play' basis, no membership required.
+The central location makes it very easy to access and the venue is very welcoming to first-time Padel players.
+The venue even runs drop-in sessions and 6-week adult courses with LTA Qualified Padel coaches.

 There’s no better place to play padel tennis in West London than Rocks Lane Bishop’s Park.
 The venue is located a short walk from Putney Bridge station and is home to an immaculate sand-based astroturf padel tennis court.
 The court also has floodlights so you’ll have no problem playing in the evening.